chemtrails/FullCap/README.md

 FullCap - Full Page Capture
 ========================

-A simple Google Chrome extension that takes a screen capture of a full web page.
+A simple browser extension that takes a screen capture of a full web page.

 Peter Coles created [full-page-screen-capture-chrome-extension](https://github.com/mrcoles/full-page-screen-capture-chrome-extension).
 The project seems dead and the [chrome extension](https://chromewebstore.google.com/detail/gofullpage-full-page-scre/fdpohaocaechififmbbbbbknoalclacl) is closed source.
 So I migrated it to Manifest v3 and plan to maintain it here.